-- It is recommended that prerequisite coursework not be completed more than seven years prior to the Pharm.D. program application. - Credit will not be awarded for coursework in which less than a C- was earned.\
+- It is recommended that transfer or prerequisite coursework not be completed more than seven years prior. - Credit will not be awarded for coursework in which less than a C- was earned. - Credit must be equivalent to semester hours.
+Quarter and/or trimester hours are converted to semester hours to ensure the student has received an equal amount of instructional time.

-\Due to the COVID-19 pandemic that occurred in the spring of 2020, college credit with grades of Pass or Credit from the spring 2020 semester and the summer 2020 semester will be considered.
+Due to the COVID-19 pandemic that occurred in the spring of 2020, college credit with grades of Pass or Credit from the spring 2020 semester and the summer 2020 semester will be considered.